dmcnaughtond/birding_life_list_app/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Birding Life List App

+This is an application created by Daniel McNaughton (d.duncan.mcn@gmail.com) to enable birdwatchers to list the birds they have seen.

+Ruby version: 4.2.4

 Things you may want to cover:

-* Ruby version

 * System dependencies